-Watch this short video (2m:26s) to get tips on planning an effective search.
+Watch this short video (2 min 26 sec) to get tips on planning an effective search.

 You're required to use academic references in your assignments and the Library Collection is a great place to find them.

 Search the Library Collection to find relevant journal articles, books, and other resources in the collection.

 To do a search, try using:

-Tweak your results using the filters on the left hand side of the page to:
+Tweak your results using the filters on the right hand side of the page to:

 Business Source Ultimate provides information covering all areas of business including accounting and finance; banking; finance and insurance; construction; computer science; economics and more.
 Includes country economic reports as well as detailed company profiles.

 This is an example of an Advanced Search using Business Source Ultimate.

 You can refine your results (Publication Date, Peer Reviewed, etc.) using the filters on the left hand side of the results screen.